dnanhkhoa/logone/README.md

 + Redirects stdout or stderr stream to the logger as log messages

-+ Supports for color and formatting to terminal logging (based on `coloredlogs` package)
++ Supports for coloring and formatting to terminal logging (based on `coloredlogs` package)

 + Works with Python 2 and 3